esyede/alitphp/README.md

 ### Playing With Hive
 Hive is a variable that holds an array of whole system variables.
-Alit provide some method to play around with this.
+Alit provide some method to play around with it.
 Let's take a look some of them:

 Set a value